 - All Hands our quarterly company-wide meeting.
-Hosted by our CEO, the meeting provides an overview of the organization and allows us an opportunity to learn about what's happening across all divisions - Anchor the name of our proprietary ticketing platform (formerly known as Compass) - Crew Connect Canada the name for our company intranet dedicated to our Canadian Region - Dayforce our Payroll portal.
+Hosted by our CEO, the meeting provides an overview of the organization and allows us an opportunity to learn about what's happening across all divisions - Anchor the name of our proprietary ticketing platform (formerly known as Compass) - Crew Connect Canada the name for our company intranet dedicated to ourCanadian Region - Dayforce - our Payroll portal.
 This is where you can find your paystub, T4s, personal information, schedule and more - Crew our employees.
 We are a team with equally important roles that work together to deliver our mission of creating amazing experiences

 - Guests all of our customers.
-Whether they are celebrating on a private charter, exploring our dining offerings or sightseeing, everyone who participates in our experiences are our guests - Gurus the name of our IT service - Hornblower University the name of our on-line training portal which will include mandatory and voluntary training programs - Okta our single sign-on service solution that will allow you access to all tech platforms utilized by the company - RESPECT Service System this is inclusive of our company mission, values (RESPECT) and Operating Principles (The Hornblower 12).
-More information on this can be found on page 11 - The Explorer our quarterly company-wide newsletter which provides an overview of current events happening across all divisions
+Whether they are celebrating on a private charter, exploring our dining offerings or sightseeing, everyone who participates in our experiences are our guests - Gurus the name of our IT service - Hornblower University the name of our on-line training portal which will include mandatory and voluntary training programs - Okta our single sign-on service solution that will allow you access to all tech platforms utilized by the company - RESPECT Service System this is inclusive of our company mission, values (RESPECT) and Operating Principles (The Hornblower 12). - The Explorer our quarterly company-wide newsletter which provides an overview of current events happening across all divisions